ujjwalguptaofficial/mahal-doc/content/docs/advanced/dynamic-component.md

 ---
 Title: 'Dynamic Component'
-Keywords: 'mahal'
+Keywords: 'Dynamic, component , in-place, mahal'
-Description: 'Get started with mahal'
+Description: 'Mahal provides a special component **in-place** which can be used for rendering component dynamically'
 ---

 # Dynamic Component

-Mahal provides a special component **in-place** which can be used for rendering dynamic component.
+Mahal provides a special component **in-place** which can be used for rendering component dynamically.

 ```
 <html>